Skip to main content

 • The app uses the same update feed as the web UI (/api/version/latest), which returns frontend, backend, and electron versions.

-• When an admin user opens the app, a one-time background check compares the current versions to the feed.
+• When any signed-in user opens the app (web or desktop), a one-time background check compares the current versions to the feed.

 • If any component is outdated, an Updates Available notice appears in the left sidebar above Settings, listing the latest versions for backend, frontend, and Electron.